-Just a few miles south of Monterey and Carmel on the Pacific Coast Highway is Point Lobos State Park, a coastal park that is a must-visit for anyone that loves nature.
+Just a few miles south of Monterey and Carmel on the Pacific Coast Highway is Point Lobos State Natural Reserve, a coastal park that is a must-visit for anyone that loves nature.
 Read on to see why you must visit!

 If you love ocean views and hiking, you will love Point Lobos State Park.
 Many of the trails here offer fabulous water views.
 Point Lobos State Park has been described as the “crown jewel” of the California State Park system, and once you visit you’ll understand why.

 The park has a fascinating history.
 The area was used for whaling activities and abalone harvesting in the 1800s (the Whaling Station Museum in the park has exhibits that describe the history).

 Later in the 1800s, the area was a coal mining and granite quarrying area.
 During WWII, the park housed military operations.

 In 1890, the area was slotted for a residential subdivision to be known as Carmelito.
 But a visionary named Alexander Allan bought up the lots, wanting to preserve the beauty of the area, and set up a booth to collect entry fees to view the park.